Connect with others who understand.

 What Is Hydroxychloroquine?

-When you’re living with lupus, your immune system mistakes your body’s healthy tissues as foreign invaders.
-Your immune system creates inflammation that damages your skin, joints, and organs over time.
-Lupus treatments focus on reducing this inflammation to help slow disease progression and prevent lasting damage.
+When you’re living with lupus, your immune system mistakes your body’s healthy tissues for foreign invaders and attacks them.
+This misguided action triggers inflammation that damages your skin, joints, and organs over time.
+Lupus treatments focus on calming this inflammation, helping to protect your body and slow down the disease.

-Specifically, hydroxychloroquine stops your immune cells from receiving inflammatory signals, preventing them from creating more inflammation.
-It also lowers the amount of autoantibodies or immune system proteins that target your healthy tissues.
+Specifically, hydroxychloroquine stops immune cells from receiving inflammatory signals and prevents them from causing more inflammation.
+The drug also lowers the amount of autoantibodies or immune system proteins that target healthy tissues.

 Hydroxychloroquine is classified as a disease-modifying antirheumatic drug (DMARD) because it treats joint pain, inflammation, and swelling associated with lupus.
-Research shows that hydroxychloroquine also prevents lupus flares and reduces the risk of organ damage and blood clots.
+Research shows that hydroxychloroquine can also prevent lupus flares (periods when symptoms worsen) and reduce the risk of organ damage and blood clots.

 Hydroxychloroquine Dosing

-It takes time for hydroxychloroquine to build up in your system and reach a steady concentration.
-This means it may take one to three months for the drug to become completely effective.
-Your doctor or rheumatologist will likely start you out on a higher dose — typically 400 milligrams (mg) per day.
-You’ll take this higher dose for several weeks to help build up a steady amount of hydroxychloroquine in your bloodstream.
+It takes time for hydroxychloroquine to build up in your system and reach a stable level, so it may take one to three months before you notice its full effects.
+Your doctor or rheumatologist will likely start you out on a higher dose — typically, 400 milligrams a day.
+You’ll take this dose for several weeks to help build up a steady amount of hydroxychloroquine in your bloodstream.

-You may still have symptoms when you first start hydroxychloroquine.
-However, they should gradually get better the longer you take your medication.
-After a while, your doctor may lower your dose to between 200 and 400 mg per day.
-This adjustment helps prevent unwanted side effects from developing.
+You may still have symptoms when you first start hydroxychloroquine, but they should gradually get better the longer you take your medication.
+After a while, to help prevent side effects, your doctor may adjust your daily dose to fall between 200 and 400 milligrams.
+Note that the dose your doctor recommends for you may differ from these examples because it’s based on factors such as your body weight.

 Side Effects of Hydroxychloroquine